 With these in mind, we’ve compiled a list of some of the most effective ways educational institutions can leverage their data analytics.

 Enrolling a new student is far more expensive than retaining a current one.
 That’s why one of the most advantageous ways to use data analytics in education involves identifying challenges students may have or are currently having in their academic career.

 Say a student was accepted to your institution and wants to study engineering.
-By using the data you already have about this student — like their SAT scores, high school GPA and individual class grades — you can assess whether or not they would be likely to succeed in the engineering program.
+By using data you already have about this student — like their SAT scores, high school GPA and individual class grades — you can assess whether or not they would be likely to succeed in the engineering program.
 Did they struggle with math?
-If so, engineering might entail additional math support for this particular student.
+If so, the engineering track might require additional math support for this particular student.
 In this instance, the student can meet with their advisor to review other options, like exploring a different program or beginning with remedial math courses.

 Help Students Who May Be Struggling